cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

 recipe book of a late-sixteenth-century artisan from Toulouse, France.
 Hard to categorize—much like the *Histories*—this manuscript, BnF Ms.
 Fr.
-640, contains elements of the “how-to” manual and the “book of secrets” genres, but alludes to Herodotus’ writings and those of Vergil, Homer, Pythagoras, among other thinkers from the Greco-Roman tradition you probably are familiar with, in a way that places the manuscript in a lineage of ancient texts.
-The author-practitioner—the anonymous person who is credited to have composed Ms. Fr.
+640, contains elements of the “how-to” manual and the “book of secrets” genres, but alludes to Herodotus’ writings and those of Virgil, Homer, Pythagoras, among other thinkers from the Greco-Roman tradition you probably are familiar with, in a way that places the manuscript in a lineage of ancient texts.
+The author-practitioner—the anonymous person who is credited with composing Ms. Fr.
 640—is mainly concerned with recipes that have to do with metal casting and painting.
-The folio in which Herodotus is mentioned in the manuscript, 162r, under the fittingly titled entry “For the workshop”, is remarkable for being one of the only ones where the voice of the author-practitioner—where his role as an “author”, one endowed with his own opinions and theories on writing and understanding the world, and not just as a maker of things but of knowledge, too—shines through.
+The manuscript folio in which Herodotus is mentioned, 162r, under the fittingly titled entry “For the workshop”, is remarkable for being one of the only folios in which the voice of the author-practitioner—in which his role as an “author”, one endowed with his own opinions and theories on writing and understanding the world as a maker not just of things but of knowledge, too—shines through.

-The context in which Herodotus appears in the manuscript, and the purpose that the author-practitioner’s reference to the *Histories* might serve, however, hasn’t really been considered thus far in the studies conducted on the manuscript’s genre-bending contents.
+However, the context in which Herodotus appears in the manuscript and the purpose that the author-practitioner’s reference to the *Histories* might serve haven't really been considered thus far in studies conducted on the manuscript’s genre-bending contents.
 My hope is to offer a new lens through which to view Ms. Fr.
 640 by reading the *Histories* comparatively with two of the entries where the author-practitioner intervenes or interjects to add an anecdote, an opinion, or comment.
-I also aim to explore how tracing back the “workshop” to Herodotus’ methodology might help us understand why he is mentioned in the manuscript in the first place, and how his mention contributes to the author-practitioner’s own presence in the text and the authority he might aim to be claiming.
+I also aim to explore how tracing back the “workshop” to Herodotus’ methodology might help us understand why Herodotus is mentioned in the manuscript in the first place, and how his mention contributes to the author-practitioner’s own presence in the text and the authority he might aim to claim.
 Building on Vera Keller’s analysis of the manuscript in her article “Everything depends upon the trial ("Le tout gist à l’essay"): Four Manuscripts between the Recipe and the Experimental Essay,” I consider the experimental essay as a